travletothefurureprogramming/Edge-AI-Home-Monitoring-System/README.md

 - P306

 * **Philips Hue Lights:**
-- All devices you have connected with Philips Hue Bridge
+- All lights-bulbs or led_strips you have connected with Philips Hue Bridge

 * **Yeelight:**
-- All devices wich suppourt Wi-Fi control.
+- All lights-bulbs wich suppourt Wi-Fi control.

 * **Android Tv:**
 - Android 8+